Plant Based Nutrition

 Want to find out more about food intolerance?

 It is not as rare as you might think it is.
 Modern lifestyles have left us with weaker immune systems than our ancestors because of our chemical laden modern world and because we eat a diet low in nutrients from an early age.
 The same foods can affect you in different ways over a life time so it is hard to detect unless you know what to look for.
 Dr. Keith Mumby came up with an easy protocol you can do on your own to find out what may be making you break out in hives or act like a crazy person after Sunday dinner every week!

 So what is the best diet for humans?

-It is going to be individual but a predominantly plant-based diet will work best for most humans.
+It is going to be individual but a predominantly plant based diet will work best for most humans.
 You may base your diet on starchy plants with greens and beans and some meats.

 Or you might find that a higher portion of fat works well for you, or that some dairy is fine for you.
 Find out what food intolerances you have and then put together the optimal all natural diet for yourself.
 Once you get used to eating whole foods they begin to taste great and you forget you ever liked processed foods.
 But at first the new foods may not taste great. it could take a month or two for the taste buds and gut flora to get with the program and stop craving the old junk foods.